 The Talmud in Berachot 31a relates how Rabbi Akiva, the great first-century sage, would conduct himself in prayer:

-“When he was with the congregation, he would pray quickly so as not to be a burden on those praying with him (who would respectfully wait for him to finish).
+“When he was with the congregation, he would pray quickly so as not to be a burden on those praying with him [who would respectfully wait for him to finish].
 But when he prayed alone, one could leave him in one corner and afterwards find him in another corner, due to his many bows and prostrations.”

-“Devout and pious individuals would seclude themselves, and then they would direct their thoughts in prayer until they succeeded in divesting themselves from the physical and enabling the intellect to dominate.
-Then they would come close to the level of prophecy.” (ibid)|
+“Devout and pious individuals would seclude themselves.
+They would direct their thoughts in prayer until they succeeded in divesting themselves from their physicality and expanding their state of consciousness.
+Then they would attain a level close to that of prophecy.” (ibid.)

-Despite the obvious benefits of such an intense prayer, it is only suitable when one is secluded in private prayer.
+Despite the obvious benefits of such an intense prayer, this is only suitable when one is secluded in private prayer.
 But when praying with the congregation, one should align oneself with their level of prayer.
 The entire congregation could never attain the intensity of prayer of a holy scholar like Rabbi Akiva, so he would pray quickly, content with the ordinary kavanah of concentrating on the meaning of the words.

 (Adapted from Olat Re’iyah vol. I, p.
 28; Ein Eyah vol. I, p.
 132)